xintin/wave/docs/wave/asm_backend.rst

   - Thread ID operations and bounds
   - Affine expressions and their simplifications
   - Binding subspan operations for memory mapping
+  - Unified SSA-to-VGPR tracking for all operations
+  - Loop iteration arguments and result mappings

 **ASM Emitter** (`asm_emitter.py`)
   Generates AMDGCN assembly instructions from kernel information: